RealCyGuy/smoothosu/README.md

 # smoothosu

 > Make your osu! cursor trails smooth!

+You can see an example of it in-game here: https://youtu.be/b-JEryD5d3s

 ## Requirements